PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

-relation (`SELECT v FROM sources` -- a virtual super-source with arcs gated by the source rows' tokens when tracked, certain arcs otherwise; the compiler needs a "certain arc" notion, the detection a relation-shaped base arm, the driver a second gather); per-relation decomposition caching with write invalidation; BID edge blocks as multivalued (k+1)-way branching (endpoint co-location joins the treewidth condition); join-defined graphs -- disjoint supports certified by keys/FDs as compound variables first, the faithful variables-in-the-decomposition DP (late-branching states) after.
+relation (`SELECT v FROM sources` -- a virtual super-source with arcs gated by the source rows' tokens when tracked, certain arcs otherwise; the compiler needs a "certain arc" notion, the detection a relation-shaped base arm, the driver a second gather); BID edge blocks as multivalued (k+1)-way branching (endpoint co-location joins the treewidth condition); join-defined graphs -- disjoint supports certified by keys/FDs as compound variables first, the faithful variables-in-the-decomposition DP (late-branching states) after.